thomas-haslwanter/statsintro/rst/statsDistributions.rst

-The probability to find a value between :math:`a` and :math:`b` is given by the integral over the PDF in that range (see Fig. [fig:PDF]), and the *Cumulative Density Function* tells you for each value which percentage of the data has a lower value (Figure [fig:CDF]).
+The probability to find a value between :math:`a` and :math:`b` is given by the integral over the PDF in that range (see Fig. [fig:PDF]), and the *Cumulative Density Function* tells you for each value which percentage of the data has a lower value (see Figure below).
 Together, this gives us

 .. math:: \mathbb{P}(a \leq X \leq b) = \int\limits_a^b {PDF(x)dx} = CDF(b) - CDF(a)